MLMIP/COVID19-Diag/README.md

 The dataset details are described in this article: Deep Supervised Learning Using Self-Adaptive Auxiliary Loss for COVID-19 Diagnosis from Imbalanced CT Images.
 This dataset is public, if you want to use it for related research, please contact the email: kaihu@xtu.edu.cn to sign the relevant agreement to obtain.

 If you find this dataset useful, please cite:
+@article{hu2021deep,
+  title={Deep Supervised Learning Using Self-Adaptive Auxiliary Loss for COVID-19 Diagnosis from Imbalanced CT Images}, author={Hu, Kai and Huang, Yingjie and Huang, Wei and Tan, Hui and Chen, Zhineng and Zhong, Zheng and Li, Xuanya and Zhang, Yuan and Gao, Xieping}, journal={Neurocomputing}, year={2021}, publisher={Elsevier}
+}